-The diagnosis of an ankle fracture is usually made following trauma and after having an X-ray of the injured limb.
+The diagnosis of a fracture is usually made following trauma and after having an X-ray of the injured limb.

-Who gets ankle fractures?
+Who gets foot fractures?

-Ankle fractures occur in people of all ages who undergo trauma.
+These fractures can occur in people of all ages who undergo trauma.
 There are certain people who may be more at risk of fractures which include those with osteoporosis, bone deformities and other bone disorders.